 To apply to register and participate please email email@example.com

-This page outlines the program and provides an email address to apply to participate.
+This page outlines the ongoing program and provides an email address to apply to participate in further deliberations.

 Participation is capped at 50 in order to facilitate a collaborative discussion atmosphere.